CRI Middleware

 (formerly CSK Research Institute Corp.) is a Japanese developer providing middleware for use in the video game industry.
 From the early nineties, CRI was a video game developer, but shifted focus in 2001.

 History

 CRI started out as CSK Research Institute, subsidiary of CSK, producing video games for the Mega Drive/Genesis.
+Throughout the 1990s, CRI gradually transitioned its focus, evolving into a provider of audio middleware tools like ADX and Sofdec.
 It went on to develop games for the Sega Saturn and Dreamcast before it was incorporated as CRI Middleware in 2001.
 In 2006, CRI Middleware introduced the CRIWARE brand.